MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 - MOE150
 - BCS160
 ms.assetid: 0140f704-6614-49bb-aa6c-89b75dcd7f1f
-description: "Use this information to learn about Content Delivery Networks (CDNs) and how Office 365 leverages them.
-CDNs help keep Office 365 fast and reliable for end users.
-With CDNs, cloud services like Office 365 quickly download generic content, like icons, to your users' browser when they're using the service through a web client."
+description: "Use this information to learn about Content Delivery Networks (CDNs) and how Office 365 leverages them."
 ---

-# Content delivery networks
+# Content Delivery Networks

-Use this information to learn about Content Delivery Networks (CDNs) and how Office 365 leverages them.
+The information in this topic will help you learn about Content Delivery Networks (CDNs) and how they are used by Office 365.

 CDNs help keep Office 365 fast and reliable for end users.
-With CDNs, cloud services like Office 365 quickly download generic content, like icons, to your users' browser when they're using the service through a web client.
+Cloud services like Office 365 use CDNs to cache static assets closer to the browsers requesting them to speed up downloads and reduce latency.
+Public CDNs allow faster downloads of generic content such as javascript files, icons and images, while private CDNs can provide fast, secure access to user content such as videos and SharePoint Online document libraries.

  **Head back to**[Network planning and performance tuning for Office 365](https://aka.ms/tune).

-## How should I set up my network so that CDNs work best with Office 365?

-If you're planning [Network connectivity to Office 365](network-connectivity.md), it's helpful to understand how CDNs work.
-It is also important to understand that you can't filter connectivity to the CDNs by IP address.
-We provide a best effort list of IPs for the services within Office 365, such as Exchange Online.
-Learn more about our recommendations for [Managing Office 365 endpoints](https://support.office.com/article/99cab9d4-ef59-4207-9f2b-3728eb46bf9a).

-## How do CDNs make services work faster?

-Downloading common things like icons over and over again can take up network bandwidth that can be better used for downloading important personal content, like email or documents.
-Because Office 365 uses an architecture that includes CDNs, the icons, scripts, and other generic content can be downloaded from servers closer to client computers, making the downloads faster.
-This means faster access to your personal content, which is securely stored in Office 365 datacenters.

 ## What exactly is a CDN?